core-wg/comi/draft-ietf-core-comi.md

 # Error Handling {#error-handling}

-In case a request is received which cannot be processed properly, the CoMI server MUST return an error message.
-This error message MUST contain a CoAP 4.xx or 5.xx response code.
+In case a request is received which cannot be processed properly, the CoMI server MUST return an error response.
+This error response MUST contain a CoAP 4.xx or 5.xx response code.

 Errors returned by a CoMI server can be broken into two categories, those associated to the CoAP protocol itself and those generated during the validation of the YANG data model constrains as described in [RFC7950] section 8.